anuket-project/anuket-specifications/doc/ref_model/chapters/chapter02.md

 <a name="2.2"></a>
 # 2.2 Analysis

 Studying various requirements of VNFs helps understanding what expectation they will have from the underlying NFVI.
 Following are _some_ of the requirement you might expect by various workloads:

 - Number of VNFC
 - Networking between VNFC
-- Intel Enhanced Platform awareness (EPA)
+- Enhanced Platform awareness (EPA)
   - CPU Pinning
   - SR-IOV
   - Affinity / Anti-affinity rules